tobiasfl/tobias-master-thesis-webrtc/testbed_setup/README.md

     bash run_app.sh

 # Getting the fake video file
+Only necessary to have this on the machine that wants to send a video stream.
 I have created a share link to the file on google drive.
 If you run the "get\_fake\_video.sh" script it will automatically be downloaded with wget and placed in $HOME.
 The other scripts for running chrome with fake video assumes it is placed there.

 # Running Chrome with fake video, or sending a dummy file: